Proshares Ether Strategy ETF Announces Dividend of $1.48 (NYSEARCA:EETH)

 Proshares Ether Strategy ETF (NYSEARCA:EETH – Get Free Report) announced a dividend on Friday, December 22nd, NASDAQ reports.
 Stockholders of record on Tuesday, April 2nd will be paid a dividend of 1.4825 per share on Monday, April 8th.
 The ex-dividend date of this dividend is Monday, April 1st.

 A hedge fund recently bought a new stake in Proshares Ether Strategy ETF stock.
-UBS Group AG bought a new position in Proshares Ether Strategy ETF (NYSEARCA:EETH – Free Report) in the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor bought 9,083 shares of the company’s stock, valued at approximately $492,000.
+UBS Group AG bought a new position in Proshares Ether Strategy ETF (NYSEARCA:EETH – Free Report) in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund bought 9,083 shares of the company’s stock, valued at approximately $492,000.

 See Also